mattmakai/mattmakai.com/source/content/posts/120814-first-steps-to-fulfill-internet-business-dreams.rst

 also helps to prevent blindspots in your knowledge map of what you need to know.

 I'm sure I missed many areas.
-Message me on Twitter @makaimc to let me know what else needs to be added to this outline for non-developers as I also work on expanding each point into its own blog post.
+Message me on Twitter @mattmakai to let me know what else needs to be added to this outline for non-developers as I also work on expanding each point into its own blog post.